OmarSamirz/ImageFromTextGenerator/README.md

 # Create an image with specified parameters
 image = ImageCreator.create_image(text=text,    # The text to be drawn on the image.
-                                  font_path='Arial.ttf', # The file path to the font. noises=[],    # A list of noise objects to apply to the image. font_size=50, # The size of the font. font_color='black',   # The color of the text.
+                                  font_path='path/to/the/font', # The file path to the font. noises=[],    # A list of noise objects to apply to the image. font_size=50, # The size of the font. font_color='black',   # The color of the text.
 It can be text or hexadecimal